-In this section, we derive the general relativistic hydrodynamic (GRHD) equations relevant to the collapse of a NS transitioning to a quark star phase described via the MIT bag model.
-We consider an initial NS matter configuration where only nucleons (protons and neutrons) along with a component of electrons and muons form a charge neutral system in beta equilibrium.
-We select the DD2 EOS \citep{Typel+10_EOS} for the range of baryonic number densities $n_B\in[10^{-9}, 1.5]$ $\rm fm^{-3}$ at $T\sim [0.5,10]$ see Fig. \eqref{fig:DD2_SLy4}.
-Saturation density is fixed at $n_0=0.149\,\rm fm^{-3}$ (in mass density $\rho_0\simeq 2.5\times 10^{14}\rm g/cm^3$).
+{\bf Neutron Star Collapse to a Quark Star}.-- We consider an initial NS matter configuration where only nucleons (protons and neutrons) along with a component of electrons, muons and neutrinos form an electrically neutral system.
+We select the DD2 EOS \citep{Typel+10_EOS} for the range of baryonic number densities $n_B\in[10^{-9}, 1.5]$ $\rm fm^{-3}$ at reference cases $k_BT\sim [0.5,10]$ MeV.
 As known, due to increasing complexity, description of the different NS layers is not based on the same degrees of freedom but it effectively produces phenomenological configurations within the current nuclear and astrophysical constraints.
-The NS maximum mass in this setting is $M\sim \rm 2.42M_\odot$ with a radius of $R\sim 11.95$ km and a $R_{1.4}\sim 13.19$ km (the previous is referred to a NS with $M=\rm 1.4M_\odot$)\citep{EssickR+20, GambaR+20}.
-The tidal deformability for the simulated BNS merger event producing GW170817 at a mass ratio $q = 0.8$ is $\Lambda\sim 783.05$ \citep{Most+18,DeS+18,HanSophia+19}.
+The NS maximum mass in this setting is $M\sim \rm 2.42M_\odot$ with a radius of $R\sim 11.95$ km and for $M=\rm 1.4M_\odot$, $R_{1.4}\sim 13.19$ km \citep{EssickR+20, GambaR+20}.
+The tidal deformability for the simulated BNS merger event producing GW170817 at a mass ratio $q \sim 0.8$ is $\Lambda\sim 783.05$ \citep{Most+18,DeS+18,HanSophia+19}.
 Our setup assumes spherical symmetry and incorporates essential GR corrections relevant for strong-field gravity, neutrino redshift, and quark matter nucleation.
-We briefly describe the GR simulation and the metric we used in section \ref{sec:simGR}.